Calgary city council just says no

 Councillor Gian-Carlo Carra appeared to vote in favour of the motion on the basis that he saw an opportunity to steer the discussion around "social disorder" and drug poisoning toward a greater evidence basis.
 While risky, the logic makes sense: if the mayor's letter to the Province highlighted the countless areas the Alberta government is manipulating and suppressing data about its "recovery-oriented system of care" (aka abstinence-oriented war on drugs), then it could help the public understand the ways their government has been commercializing this area of public health.

-But for Mian, who governs a ward in Calgary's deep north, this was a courageous statement that signals a potential shift away from the flimsy support that progressive politicians were willing to offer such desperately value public health sites.
+But for Mian, who governs a ward in Calgary's deep north, this was a courageous statement that signals a potential shift away from the flimsy support that progressive politicians have been willing to offer such desperately value public health sites.

-Whether her offer was intentional or not remains to be seen.
+Whether her offer will be followed with action remains to be seen.

 The most impassioned moment in the debate came again from Councillor Walcott.
 He looked around the room at his colleagues who had been discussing "their constituents" for over an hour: their constituents who own houses, who rent, who have a roof over their heads.
 Nobody was talking about their constituents who don't.
 When someone loses their job or can't make rent, are they suddenly non-citizens?
 Do they not deserve the same access and consideration for safety and healthcare as everyone else?